edgebox-iot/ua-netinst-config/README.md

 ## Requirements

 - Intended for Edgebox Model 1 (Raspberry Pi 4B based), though it can be used with any Raspberry Pi (from model 1B up to 4B, 3A+, 3B+ or Zero including Zero W)
-- SD card with at least 1GB, or at least 128MB for USB root install (without customization)
+- SD card with at least 1GB, or at least 128MB for USB root install (without customization).
+We recommend at least 8GB for confortable operation.
 - ethernet or wireless LAN with a working internet connection

 ## Install instructions

+**Outline of the 6 steps necessary to install the project into a raspberry pi.
+Check the details for each one of the steps in the sub-chapters below.**

 1. Write the installer to the SD card
 2. Insert this repo's config files in the proper folder
-3. Copy installer-config.example.txt to installer-config.txt
+3. Copy `installer-config.example.txt` to `installer-config.txt`
-4. Tweak your installation options
+4. Tweak your installation options in the `installer-config.txt` file (See *Installer Costumization*)
-5. Optionally setup a GitHub SSH key in forehand for credentialless setup
+5. (Optionally) setup a GitHub SSH key in forehand for credentialless setup
-1. Power on the Edgebox and wait until the installation is done
+6. Power on the Edgebox and wait until the installation is done

-## Writing the installer to the SD card
+### Writing the installer to the SD card

-The installer archive contains all firmware files and the installer.

-Go to [raspberrypi-ua-netinst latest release page](https://github.com/FooDeas/raspberrypi-ua-netinst/releases/latest) and download the .zip file.
+- Go to [raspberrypi-ua-netinst latest release page](https://github.com/FooDeas/raspberrypi-ua-netinst/releases/latest) and download the latest version .zip file.
+This installer archive contains all firmware files and the base installer for the latest version of a stripped down version of Debian.

-Format your SD card as **FAT32** (MS-DOS on _Mac OS X_) and extract the installer files.
+- Format your SD card as **FAT32** (MS-DOS on _Mac OS X_) and extract the downloaded .zip file  directly into the SD Card.

+  *TIp: When formatting the SD card we recommend using the SD Cards manufacturer tool (if it exists), or as a more general all-around tool, Gparted.
+When creating new partitions for SD cards it is recommended that the preceding  space of the partition is set to 4MB*

+- Go to the folder ``/raspberrypi-ua-netinst/config/``  in the SD card.
-Clone this repository or copy its file contents into the ``/raspberrypi-ua-netinst/config/`` directory.
+- Copy this repository contents into the folder.

-## Installing

-Under normal circumstances, you can just insert the SD card, power on your Edgebox and cross your fingers.

-If you don't have a display attached, you can monitor the ethernet card LEDs to guess the activity status.
-When it finally reboots after installing everything you will see them illuminate on and off a few times when Raspbian configures on boot.

-If the installation process fails, you will see **SOS** in Morse code (... --- ...) on an led.
-In this case, power off the Pi and check the log on the sd card.

-If you do have a display, you can follow the progress and catch any possible errors in the default configuration or your own modifications.
-Once a network connection has been established, the process can also be followed via telnet (port 23).

-If you have a serial cable connected, installer output can be followed there, too.
-If 'console=tty1' at then end of the `cmdline.txt` file is removed, you have access to the console in case of problems.

-## Installer customization
+### Installer customization

 You can use the installer _as is_ and get a minimal system installed which you can then use and customize to your needs.

 **All configuration files and folders in this directory have to be placed in `raspberrypi-ua-netinst/config` on the SD card.**
 This is the configuration directory of the installer.

-### Unattended install settings
+#### Unattended install settings

 The primary way to customize the installation process is done through a file named _installer-config.txt_.